Another rich segment of Fallbrook history will be brought to life with the development of

 Station stands in its place.
 Two storage warehouses that stood next to the Fallbrook Train Station

 remain and are in use today at the Fallbrook School of the Arts on Alvarado Street.

 There are still many “old timers” in Fallbrook who love to recount their memories of the

 exciting days of trains going through Fallbrook.
 We want to preserve those memories.

-Founded in 1995, The Fallbrook Village Association is one of the largest 501c3 Non-Profits in Fallbrook, CA. San Diego County's Board of Supervisors created the Fallbrook Village Association to "Develop a vital business and residential downtown to enhance the historic small town Fallbrook atmosphere, halt deterioration: Increase cultural involvement, and promote the Friendly Village Identity."
+Founded in 1995, The Fallbrook Village Association is one of the largest 501(c)(3) Non-Profits in Fallbrook, CA. San Diego County's Board of Supervisors created the Fallbrook Village Association to "Develop a vital business and residential downtown to enhance the historic small town Fallbrook atmosphere, halt deterioration: Increase cultural involvement, and promote the Friendly Village Identity."

 Railroad Heritage Park

 Fallbrook Summer Nights